-Authority employees are enrolled in the following cost sharing multiple-employer public employee retirement systems: the Public Employees' Retirement System (PERS) or the Defined Contribution Retirement Program (DCRP).
-The State of New Jersey sponsors and administers the PERS which cover substantially all Authority employees.
-Prudential Financial jointly administers the DCRP investments with the NJ Division of Pensions and Benefits.
-As a general rule, all full-time employees are eligible to join the PERS.
-However, if an employee is ineligible to enroll in the PERS, the employee may be eligible to enroll in the DCRP.
+Authority employees are enrolled in the Public Employees' Retirement System (PERS) of New Jersey.
+The State of New Jersey sponsors and administers the plan which cover substantially all Authority employees.
+As a general rule, all full-time employees are eligible to join the public employees' retirement system.

-Employees who are members of PERS and retire at or after age 55 are entitled to a retirement benefit based upon a formula which takes 1/55th of the average annual compensation for the highest three fiscal year's compensation for each year of membership during years of creditable service.
+Employees who are members of PERS and retire at a specified age according to the relevant tier category for that employee are entitled to a retirement benefit based upon a formula which takes "final average salary" during years of creditable service.
 Vesting occurs after 8 to 10 years of service.
-The DCRP provides eligible members with a tax- sheltered, defined contribution retirement benefit, along with life insurance and disability coverage.